-The control section (160 cm) for Organic soils is divided into three tiers: surface, 40 cm; middle, 80 cm; and bottom, 40 cm thick (see Chapter 2 for detailed definitions).
+The control section (160 cm) for Fibrisol, Mesisol, and Humisol great groups is divided into three tiers: surface, 40 cm; middle, 80 cm; and bottom, 40 cm thick (see Chapter 2 for detailed definitions).
 Classification at the great group level is based primarily on properties of the middle tier.